guidebooks/store/guidebooks/ml/ray/run/logs/init.md

 mkdir -p "$LOGDIR_STAGE"
 ```

 Store the job id in the stage.
+Note that we use this above in the singleton check.
 ```shell
 echo ${JOB_ID} > "${LOGDIR_STAGE}/jobid.txt"
 ```